THXatGIT/Whatsapp-Recap/README.md

 # **My first ever Python Program :DD**

+NOTE: WhatsApp Recap NOAI has been updated to v1.2.0-beta1 at https://github.com/THXatGIT/Whatsapp-Recap/tree/NOAI It's more updated than this branch

 This program takes in a WhatsApp text file and generates an image of a summary of its content

 ![](https://drive.google.com/uc?export=view&id=1dvQ8cEPnr10Mc-iDZwAmnAL2ehDnVZcd)